Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Key Observation on Recurrent Loss and Stability

 The value of $p$, which impacts the behavior of the initial data (that is, $b_{|\eta|}(0) = O(\eta^{-p}$) as $\eta\to\infty$), is chosen to mimic varying degrees of smoothness of the initial data.
 As $p$ increases the contribution of $\mathbf{v}_{|\eta|}$, $|\eta|>1$, in \eqref{eq:EigenvectorSolution} diminishes.
 Further, the eigenvalues \eqref{eq:Deigenvalues} corresponding to larger $|\eta|$ typically have modulus that is larger than those for small $|\eta|$.
 That is, $\lambda_{\eta}h_{t}$ is more likely to fall outside of the stability region of the AB-$s$ method for larger $|\eta|$ than for small.
 Therefore, the diminished influence of these eigenvectors discounts the influence of the corresponding eigenvalues on instability, particularly for the small values of $t$ considered in the process of minimizing $J$.
 Practically speaking, this has translated to fewer combinations of $s$, $n$, $\nu$, $N$ and $h_{t}$ for which any weight sets leading to a stable method being generated as $p$ increases since the objective detects less growth from the scaled eigenvalues outside the stability region.
-Still, figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_101_htmult_1_10_p_0} demonstrates what can be lost when choosing $p$ too low.
-Comparing to figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_101_htmult_1_10_p_2}, the only parameter that has changed is the value of $p$.
-Unsurprisingly, when the eigenvalues that fall outside the stability region are given more emphasis in the case of $p=0$ (figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_101_htmult_1_10_p_0}) the accuracies of the resulting numerical methods appear to suffer in comparison to the $p=2$ case (figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_101_htmult_1_10_p_2}) since the minimization of $J$ must contend with the instability to a greater extent, impacting further improvements in accuracy.
+This is clear when comparing figure \ref{fig:ErrorandEigenvalues_s_2_n_3_neglog10nu_002_N_101_htmult_1_10_p_0} to figure \ref{fig:ErrorandEigenvalues_s_2_n_3_neglog10nu_002_N_101_htmult_1_10_p_2} where the only parameter that has changed is the value of $p$.
+With an increased influence of eigenvalues corresponding to larger values of $\lvert\eta\rvert$ when $p=0$, more stable sets of weights are determined as shown in figure \ref{fig:ErrorandEigenvalues_s_2_n_3_neglog10nu_002_N_101_htmult_1_10_p_0} (surprisingly for all but one pair of $Q$ and $T$).
+Still, figure \ref{fig:ErrorandEigenvalues_s_2_n_3_neglog10nu_002_N_101_htmult_1_10_p_0} also demonstrates what can be lost when choosing $p$ too low.
+Comparing again to figure \ref{fig:ErrorandEigenvalues_s_2_n_3_neglog10nu_002_N_101_htmult_1_10_p_2}, when the eigenvalues that fall outside the stability region are given more emphasis in the case of $p=0$ the accuracies of the resulting numerical methods appear to suffer in comparison to the $p=2$ case since the minimization of $J$ must contend with the instability to a greater extent, impacting further improvements in accuracy.